 Create obedience games.

-Your dog will still need walks in winter, so read the below advice for happy winter walking:
+Your dog will still need time outside, so read the below advice for safe walking with your pup:

 - Consider a doggie jacket or other gear, such as booties.
 My dogs wear jackets even when the temperature is in the 30s.
 Dogs are warm-blooded mammals, so they do get cold!
 Dogs feel the dramatic temperature swing of 30 or more degrees between your home’s temperature and the temperature outside.
 Often a cold dog will try to run (and then pull on the leash) to stay warm.
 Keeping my dogs bundled up in jackets reduces leash pulling from that friskiness and also keeps my dogs’ muscles and joints warm.